 Before gravel bikes arrived on the scene, and with the advent of road disc brakes, some bike brands offered a cyclocross bike with a little extra versatility thrown in the mix, including mudguard and rack mounts.

 However, with the dawn of gravel bikes and the inherent versatility they offer, many of the latest cyclocross bikes have become refocussed on CX racing.

 Right, that’s the basics covered, now let’s take a closer look at the key differences between gravel bikes and cyclocross bikes, including geometry, tyres and tyre clearance, mounts, finishing kit and more.

 Most gravel bikes feature a more relaxed geometry than cyclocross bikes, designed for days of riding rather than an hour or so, and for tackling rougher trails.

 This enhanced emphasis on comfort tends to give a shorter reach and more upright body position.
-Due to the reduced speeds that are typically involved with gravel riding, aerodynamics are less of a priority here, with the one exception being aero gravel race bikes (one of the industry’s latest niches within gravel).
+Due to the reduced speeds that are typically involved with gravel riding, aerodynamics are less of a priority here.

 The location of the bottom bracket in relation to the ground also differs between gravel and cyclocross bikes.